Basic Parachute Course: Overview

-The Basic Parachute Course is four weeks long for regular troops.
+The Basic Parachute Course is three weeks long for regular troops.
 During that time, trainees are instructed in exit, flight and landing techniques.
 They are required to complete four descents, one at night, to qualify for their 'wings'.
 Exit training is carried out from full-size mock ups of C-130 Hercules and Skyvan fuselages.
 In groups of eight, each with its own RAF Parachute Jumping Instructor (PJI), trainees are taught the techniques of jumping individually and in 'sticks', both with and without equipment.
 Trainees are taught flight drills while suspended from the hangar roof in parachute harnesses on cables.
 They learn to control their parachutes while descending, and to carry out emergency measures such as untwisting their rigging lines, taking the necessary action on colliding with another parachutist, and landing in water.
 Parachute Landing Falls, or PLFs, for landing safely are taught using rubber mats.
 As trainees become more proficient, the height from which they jump is increased by the use of steps and eventually ramps which they run and jump off.
 Forward, side and backwards landings are practiced on a six-sided trapeze from which the trainees hang by their hands while being swung in the air.
 On the command of the PJI, trainees let go and perform the appropriate roll on landing.

 The next stage involves the fan trainer.
 Wearing a harness connected to a cable wound round a drum fitted with fan blades, trainees jump from a platform located near the roof of the hangar; as they fall, their rate of descent is controlled to simulate that of a parachute.

-Subsequently, trainees carry out their first descent from the side door of a C-130 Hercules or rear of a Skyvan carrying their Parachute Equipment Load, a weighted backpack that is carried fixed to the front of the harness.
+Subsequently, trainees carry out their first descent from the side door of a A400M Atlas or rear of a Skyvan carrying their Parachute Equipment Load, a weighted backpack that is carried fixed to the front of the harness.
 Once exited, and under a fully inflated canopy, this is lowered on a 15ft rope below the parachutist.
 Their second descent adds a weapon and Parachutist Life Preserver, to be inflated if landing in water, and the third adds body armour.
 This is followed by a fourth descent with all equipment at night.

 Parachute Badge

-On successful completion of their four descents, trainees are presented with their 'wings' by the Officer Commanding No. 1 Parachute Training School, and return to their units as qualified parachutists.
+On successful completion of their four descents, trainees are presented with their 'wings' by the Officer Commanding Airborne Delivery Wing, and return to their units as qualified parachutists.

-The Parachute Badge with Wings insignia is only to be worn by a qualified parachutist who has subsequently been on the posted strength of a unit where he may be ordered in the course of his duties to parachute.
-Those who do not serve with a parachute unit are permitted to wear the Parachute Badge without Wings, colloquially known as the 'Lightbulb'.

 Reservists conduct the same training as their Regular counterparts on the same three week course in order to be awarded their Parachutist wings.